HL7/davinci-epdx/input/pagecontent/provider-access-api.md

 - [lastFilters](StructureDefinition-base-ext-last-typefilter.html)

 These extensions **SHOULD** be updated by the Da Vinci Data Export PDex Use Case Operation.

+#### Da Vinci Data Export Operation - PDex Provider Use Case

+Provider Representative:

+- **SHALL** be issued with OAuth2.0/SMART-On-FHIR client credentials that enable access to /Group/{id}.
+Where {id} is the PDexProviderGroup(s) attributed to the Organization, Facility and Provider they are representing.
+- **SHALL** be permitted to SEARCH /Group.
+The search function and the bundle contents returned **SHALL** be restricted to the {ids} that are associated with the Provider Representative's account.
+- **MAY** be associated with more than one attribution group list.
+- **SHALL** be permitted to GET /Group/{id} for any Attribution Group list they are associated with.
+- **SHALL** be permitted to call $davinci-data-export operation for any /Group/{id{ they are associated with.

+The $davinci-data-export operation enables a Provider Representative to perform granular requests for data.

+Data can be constrained by:

+- Patient subset
+- Date range
+- Resource Type
+- Resource filter (valid search parameters for a resource)

 [Next Page - Payer-to-Payer Exchange (Single Member)](payertopayerexchange.html)